Keeping a project running smoothly requires a well-designed project timeline.

 The application of this process is of utmost importance, especially if your project has tasks that are depending on each other or have other external dependencies.
 Before you type in the data received from field specialists at the short meetings you had, don’t forget tasks that have dependencies.

 Writing any information that detail those dependencies on sticky notes or flipcharts, will help you remember before logging it in your software or Gantt chart.
 During the short meetings, work with the entire team to determine this type of information.
+Software for creating Gantt charts is quite helpful.

 Make project milestones